AscendLab

 Upload a video, choose compression settings, and process it to preview the output here.

-The video stays on your device.
-FFmpeg runs in the browser only after you start processing, and the large WebAssembly engine is served from this site.
+FFmpeg is designed to run in the browser only after you start processing, and the large WebAssembly engine is served from this site.

 Quick answer

-A video compressor reduces file size by re-encoding the video with a quality and resolution target.
+A video compressor reduces file size by re-encoding the video with a quality, resolution, format, and audio target.

-This first version is best for short MP4 or WEBM clips under 200MB.
+This first browser-side version is best for short MP4 or WEBM clips under 200MB.

 Best inputs